mcmah309/dioxus-use-js/dioxus-use-js/README.md

 let result1 = await callback(1);
 let result2 = await callback(2);
 ```
-The lifecycle of a `RustCallback` is tied to the lifecycle of the component the function was called in.
-I.e when the component drops all ongoing requests will be canceled on the rust side and awaiting promises on the js side will throw notifying that the component has been dropped.
+The lifecycle of a `RustCallback` is tied to the lifecycle of the component the function was called in. i.e when the component drops all ongoing requests will be canceled on the rust side and awaiting promises on the js side will throw notifying that the component has been dropped.
 Any additional calls to the callback on the js side will also throw.

+Since the lifecycle of `RustCallback` is not tied to the function invocation.
+The function can return and all `RustCallback`'s will function until the component is dropped.

 On the rust side, if the callback returns and `Err` then the js `Promise` will be rejected with that serialized value.